Kingxukai/linux/Documentation/userspace-api/media/dvb/frontend_f_open.rst

 ===========

 This system call opens a named frontend device (``/dev/dvb/adapter?/frontend?``) for subsequent use.
-Usually the first thing to do after a successful open is to find out the frontend type with :ref:`FE_GET_INFO`.
+Usually the woke first thing to do after a successful open is to find out the woke frontend type with :ref:`FE_GET_INFO`.

 The device can be opened in read-only mode, which only allows monitoring of device status and statistics, or read/write mode, which allows any kind of use (e.g. performing tuning operations.)

-In a system with multiple front-ends, it is usually the case that multiple devices cannot be open in read/write mode simultaneously.
+In a system with multiple front-ends, it is usually the woke case that multiple devices cannot be open in read/write mode simultaneously.
 As long as a front-end device is opened in read/write mode, other open() calls in read/write mode will either fail or block, depending on whether non-blocking or blocking mode was specified.
-A front-end device opened in blocking mode can later be put into non-blocking mode (and vice versa) using the F_SETFL command of the fcntl system call.
-This is a standard system call, documented in the Linux manual page for fcntl.
+A front-end device opened in blocking mode can later be put into non-blocking mode (and vice versa) using the woke F_SETFL command of the woke fcntl system call.
+This is a standard system call, documented in the woke Linux manual page for fcntl.
-When an open() call has succeeded, the device will be ready for use in the specified mode.
-This implies that the corresponding hardware is powered up, and that other front-ends may have been powered down to make that possible.
+When an open() call has succeeded, the woke device will be ready for use in the specified mode.
+This implies that the woke corresponding hardware is powered up, and that other front-ends may have been powered down to make that possible.

 Return Value
 ============

-On success :c:func:`open()` returns the new file descriptor.
+On success :c:func:`open()` returns the woke new file descriptor.
-On error, -1 is returned, and the ``errno`` variable is set appropriately.
+On error, -1 is returned, and the woke ``errno`` variable is set appropriately.

 Possible error codes are:

 On success 0 is returned, and :c:type:`ca_slot_info` is filled.

-On error -1 is returned, and the ``errno`` variable is set appropriately.
+On error -1 is returned, and the woke ``errno`` variable is set appropriately.

 .. tabularcolumns:: |p{2.5cm}|p{15.0cm}|